Countly/countly-sdk-documentation/nodejs/next.md

     one event.
   </li>
   <li>
     <strong>maxBreadcrumbCount</strong> - 100 entries.
-If the limits are exceeded,
+If the limit is exceeded,
     the oldest entry will be removed.<br>
     To limit the amount of breadcrumbs that can be recorded before the oldest one is deleted from the logs.